 Solution: Use a charger that delivers more than or equal to 1.2A as output.
 (Or 1200mAh and above).

-I have tried few mobile’s charger whose output is 1.2A – it works fine.
+I have tried a few mobile chargers whose output is 1.2A – it works fine.
 I have also tried with mobile’s fast chargers whose output is 2.1A – it works fine too.

-So, I am now using my Jiofi-2 device without any problem from past 3 months.
-I got rid of jiofi battery swelling problem.
+So, I am now using my Jiofi-2 device without any problems for the past 3 months.
+I got rid of the jiofi battery swelling problem.
 My device is now connected and ON almost 24×7 without any problems.

 Downside: If power goes off, the device will go off too!
 I have a UPS and it’ll be almost always on a power source.
 Hence, it’s not a problem for me personally.

 Side Note:- I have tested this on Jiofi-2 device only.
-Similar strategy should work on any device – i.e., using higher Amp output than the device’s default charger.
+A similar strategy should work on any device – i.e., using higher Amp output than the device’s default charger.